Shining Rock Mountain: hiking the Shining Rock Wilderness on the Art Loeb Trail

 Weather in this wilderness can be fleeting: sunny and cold one hour, socked in with dense fog the next, and suddenly balmy before sunset.
 We’ve hiked the mountain in fog, below freezing, and we’ve hiked it the warm, sun-drenched days of summer.
-It’s one incredible hike, and easily one of our favorites in the southeast.
+It’s one incredible adventure, and easily one of our favorites in the southeast.
 It’s exceptionally remote, though, so if you go, be sure to pack carefully, including emergency and wayfinding gear.

 The hike departs from the Black Balsam Knob trailhead (view maps and driving directions), hiking northbound on the Art Loeb Trail from Black Balsam Road (MP 420 on the Blue Ridge Parkway).
 The hike climbs through a stand of balsam fir trees, evergreen fragrance filling the air, before beginning a rocky ascent to the summit of Black Balsam Knob.
 The trail passes an intersection with the Art Loeb Spur at .45 miles, rolling elevation through a saddle before making the final ascent to the Black Balsam summit.
 Wildflowers, golden grasses and wild blueberries cover the landscape, and the views are nothing short of phenomenal, stretching far and wide in 360-degree panoramas.

 The trail reaches the summit of Black Balsam Knob at .75 mile, passing a plaque that commemorates Art Loeb, the trail’s namesake.
-The hike descends from the summit, passing several Art Loeb Trail signs.
+The hike descends from the mountain, passing several Art Loeb Trail signs.
 Wild blueberries thrive in this sun-drenched saddle.

-The hike rolls elevation over a small knob, passing several campsites in groves of dense rhododendron, wind-swept pine and fern.
-The trail passes through a grassy clearing and through a wooden gate at 2.9 miles, briefly intersecting with the Ivestor Gap Trail once again, and passing a wooden Shining Rock Wilderness sign.
+The hike rolls elevation over a small knob, passing several campsites in groves of dense rhododendron, wind-swept pine, and fern.
+The trail passes through a grassy clearing and a wooden gate at 2.9 miles, briefly intersecting with the Ivestor Gap Trail once again, and passing a wooden Shining Rock Wilderness sign.
 The Art Loeb Trail veers right once again, rounding the east side of Grassy Cove Top and diving through a forest of balsam fir and fern before descending to Flower Gap.

-Several side trails meander to the Shining Rock summit, all offering a steep scramble over large boulders and angular outcrops.
-It’s not an easy climb, but a rewarding one, as the hike ascends above the tree line and summits the brilliant, white quartz outcrops that give the mountain its name.
-(Dropoffs from the summit are steep and sudden, so if you go, tread carefully.)
-Views extend far and wide, on a clear day, to the surrounding grassy balds and the angular peaks of the Pisgah National Forest.
+Several side trails meander to the mountain’s summit, all requiring a steep scramble over large boulders and angular outcrops.
+It’s not an easy climb, but a rewarding one, as the hike ascends above the tree line and climbs the brilliant, white quartz outcrops that give the mountain its name.
+(Drop-offs from the summit are steep and sudden, so if you go, tread carefully.)
+Views extend far and wide, on a clear day, to the surrounding grassy balds of the Shining Rock Wilderness and the angular peaks of the Pisgah National Forest.